gangz/Tetris/IoP_Tetris.md

 40. Now we can add more shapes into the game.
     I also found a bug: move left and right have no check with exist blocks.
 Add it.

 41. The next step is to produce the shape randomly.
+IN the step, I have not use TDD. it is just for quick implementation.
+There is already clear that how to test random , and also three cases for (a,b], [a,b] and (a,b].

+42. Then I found the refresh is too frequent (in driver layer).
+Move it to graphcis controller layer.
+(I add it from IGraphcisController -> then MockGraphcisController -> Then GraphcisController ->Then IGraphcisDriver -> Then NcursesGraphcisDriver. every step is drivened by compiler error.
+Very quick. (no thinking burden)
+    BUT THE RESULT IS BAD.
+The timer fall down cannot refresh. roll back.
+(FAILED)

+43. It is time to turn the shape. we have 2 alternatives:calculate the shape, or create a mapping of shapes.